Jimbo1167/local_video_transcriber/README.md

 python -m pytest tests/
 ```

+## Performance Considerations

+- **Caching**: Enable caching for improved performance when processing the same files multiple times
+- **Model Selection**: Choose the appropriate model size based on your accuracy needs and hardware capabilities
+- **Hardware Acceleration**: Use CUDA (NVIDIA) or MPS (Apple Silicon) for faster processing
+- **Memory Usage**: Large files may require significant memory, especially with larger models

 ## Known Issues

 - Large video files may require significant memory
 - Some hardware acceleration features require specific hardware/drivers
 - Non-WAV audio files will be converted to WAV before processing
+- You may see warnings about pyannote.audio and PyTorch version mismatches.
+Options to address this:
+  - Use a newer diarization model: Set `DIARIZATION_MODEL=pyannote/speaker-diarization@2.1.1` in your `.env` file
+  - Downgrade libraries: `pip install pyannote.audio==0.0.1 torch==1.10.0`
+  - Ignore the warnings if diarization is working correctly

 ## Contributing